How a former atheist became an evangelist

 Ironically, his dad, a devout Buddhist, left the family so that everybody “could be happier.”

-That’s the day Ahn became an atheist.
+That’s the day Anh became an atheist.

 “In my mind I said, look at these religious folks.
 Not even the religious folks can get it together.”
 His mom was a nominal Catholic.

-Meanwhile at school, Ahn learned about the survival of the fittest, a tenet of evolution.
+Meanwhile at school, Anh learned about the survival of the fittest, a tenet of evolution.
 “I liked this idea,” he remembers.
 “I realized there’s no god because you call out to him and he doesn’t answer.
 You just got to get by.
 That message resonated with me: I’m going to be so tough, I’ll never be in this position again where I’m being left, where it’s going to break.”

 He vowed to find his happiness, to make money and buy the things he wanted.